cowlingj/an-introduction-to-programming-with-python/lessons/Lesson08.md

 about a list were all familiar with first, a shopping list.
-This shopping list can be considered a list of strings, so instead of having a variable assigned to each item in the shopping list, it would make more sense to have a variable for the shopping list and refrence a particular item on the list when we need to.
+This shopping list can be considered a list of strings, so instead of having a variable assigned to each item in the shopping list, it would make more sense to have a variable for the shopping list and reference a particular item on the list when we need to.

 ## Lists in Python